Vas Nuñez

-Vasudeva Das Lilley Nuñez (勞烈斯; born 22 November 1995), commonly known as Vas Nuñez, is a Hong Kong professional footballer who currently plays as a centre-back for Chinese Super League club Dalian Pro.
+Vasudeva Das Lilley Nuñez (勞烈斯; born 22 November 1995), commonly known as Vas Nuñez, is a Hong Kong professional footballer who currently plays as a centre back for China League One club Yanbian Longding and the Hong Kong national team.

 Club career

 Núñez joined Eastern in 2015, and was loaned to Metro Gallery for the 2015–16 season.

-He scored his first professional goal for Metro Gallery on 6 March 2016, in a 2–3 away loss to Wong Tai Sin.
+Núñez scored his first professional goal for Metro Gallery on 6 March 2016, in a 2–3 away loss to Wong Tai Sin.

 On 4 July 2017, R&F announced that they had acquired Núñez from Eastern.
 On 14 October 2020, Núñez left the club after his club's withdrawal from the HKPL in the new season.

 In February 2021, it was reported that Núñez would join China League One club Meizhou Hakka.

 On 21 August 2022, Núñez joined Dalian Pro.
-He contributed an assist in his second start for the club, helping his club to secure a 2-2 draw against Beijing Guoan on 24 September 2022.
+He contributed an assist in his second start for the club, helping his club to secure a 2–2 draw against Beijing Guoan on 24 September 2022.

+On 8 January 2024, Núñez joined Guangxi Pingguo Haliao.

+On 17 June 2025, Núñez joined Yanbian Longding.

 International career

 On 4 May 2018, Núñez was granted the Hong Kong SAR Passport.
 He was then called up to the U-23 squad for the 2018 Asian Games.

-On 11 July 2022, Núñez was named in the preliminary squad in preparation for the 2022 EAFF E-1 Football Championship.
+On 11 July 2022, Núñez was named to the preliminary squad in preparation for the 2022 EAFF E-1 Football Championship.

-On 19 July 2022, Núñez made his international debut for Hong Kong in the 2022 EAFF E-1 Football Championship against Japan.
+On 19 July 2022, Núñez made his international debut for Hong Kong in a 2022 EAFF E-1 Football Championship match against Japan.

+On 26 December 2023, Núñez was named in Hong Kong's squad for the 2023 AFC Asian Cup.

 Personal life

-Núñez was born in Hong Kong to a British father and Mexican mother.
+The fifth of six children, Núñez was born in Hong Kong to a British father and a Mexican mother.
+His parents divorced when he was young, and he and his five siblings grew up on Lamma Island where they lived in poverty.
+Due to the family's financial situation, they were nearly homeless on three to four occasions, and Nuñez was forced to drop out of school after Secondary 3 as his family could no longer afford it.